Quail Run at Terrace Heights in Yakima, WA

 Pros

-• pro It's a nice gated 55+ community park.
+• pro Nice gated 55+ community park.

-• pro Parents love living there.
+• pro Mom and dad love living here.

-• pro Sales staff and property managers are very helpful.
+• pro Sales Staff and Property Managers are very helpful.

 Cons

-• pro The HOA fees are considered too high.
+• pro HOA fees are too high.

 Review